OWQ: Outlier-Aware Weight Quantization for Efficient Fine-Tuning and Inference of Large Language Models: Experiments

 \subsection{Experimental Setup}

-To validate the outstanding performance of our proposed method, we present quantization results for large-scale LLMs such as OPT~\cite{zhang2022opt}, LLaMA~\cite{touvron2023llama}, and BLOOM~\cite{scao2022bloom} (Section C.1) families.
+To validate the outstanding performance of our proposed method, we present quantization results for large-scale LLMs such as OPT~\cite{zhang2022opt} and LLaMA~\cite{touvron2023llama} families.
 Our primary baseline is OPTQ, so we apply identical experimental settings of it.
 For instance, our calibration dataset consists of 128 random 2048 token segments from the C4 dataset~\cite{raffel2020exploring}.
-All experiments were conducted on a single NVIDIA A100 GPU with 80GB of main memory.
+Experiments were conducted on a single NVIDIA A100 GPU with 80 GB of main memory or RTX3090 GPU with 24 GB memory.
 Like OPTQ, our method quantizes the target model without re-training.
-The reported results are obtained in a zero-shot environment.
-To measure the zero-shot performance, we utilize an open-source evaluation repository, EleutherAI/lm-evaluation-harness~\cite{harness}.
-Please note that we report the numbers with an error margin based on 5 experiments with different seeds.
+To measure the zero-shot or few-shot performance, we utilize an open-source evaluation repository, EleutherAI/lm-evaluation-harness~\cite{eval-harness}.
+Please note that we report the numbers with an error margin based on 3 experiments with different seeds.

 Compared to the baselines of 3-bit and 4-bit OPTQ results, we present two variants, with an extra 0.01 bit and 0.1 bit overhead, respectively.
+For the 4-bit baseline, we found that 0.01 bit overhead is sufficient.
 The additional storage area of extra bit is evenly distributed across the linear layers within the transformer block.
-For instance, in the OPT model which has six linear layers (key, query, value, out, fc1, and fc2), the weak columns of the key layer contribute an average of 0.00167 bit in the 3.01-bit configuration (0.125\% columns of the weight matrix).
+For instance, in the OPT model which has six linear layers (key, query, value, out, fc1, and fc2), the weak columns of the key layers contribute an average of 0.00167 bit in the 3.01-bit configuration (0.15\% columns of the key weight matrix).
 This extra bit covers the all overhead of the mixed-precision representation.
-If we quantize OPT-175B model with an average of 3.01 bits, it will require approximately 220 MB of additional storage compared to the 3-bit OPT-175B OPTQ model, which utilizes around 65.6 GB of storage space.
-All experiments were conducted using the PyTorch 2.0 \cite{paszke2019pytorch} framework with HuggingFace integration~\cite{wolf2019huggingface}, and the source code is available at \, \texttt{https://github.com/xvyaward/owq}.
+If we quantize OPT-175B model with an average of 3.01 bits, it will require approximately 260 MB of additional storage compared to the 3-bit OPT-175B OPTQ model, which utilizes around 63.1 GB of storage space.
+All experiments were conducted using the PyTorch 2.0 \cite{paszke2019pytorch} framework with HuggingFace integration~\cite{wolf2019huggingface}.

+While not discussed in OPTQ papers, the ``act-order" (AO) option was recently added to their official GitHub.
+This option quantizes columns in order according to the activation magnitude and is distinct from the earlier OPTQ approach that quantized columns sequentially.
+Similarly, the ``true-sequential" (TS) option was introduced, which applies quantization sequentially, taking into account the quantization error from previous layers within a block.
+Both methods boost the accuracy of OPTQ, and for a comprehensive comparison, we provide OPTQ results with ``TS + AO" configuration by default.
+We don't use these options for OWQ unless otherwise noted.